PragaL15/med_admin_backend/Explain_backend/AddDetails.md

 ---
 ##### Decoding the request body

 Yes, that's correct!
-Let me rephrase it and elaborate:
+Let me rephrase

 1. **Data in JSON Format**:
    - The client sends a request (e.g., `POST`) to the server with data in JSON format.